lloydchang/PoliTwit1984-VSCode-API-Vault_Extension/README.md

 # API Vault for VS Code

-A secure and convenient VS Code extension for managing your API keys directly from the Activity Bar.
+A secure and convenient VS Code extension for managing your API keys directly from the Activity Bar, now with sync support across VS Code instances!

 ## Features

+- 🔄 Sync API key names across VS Code instances
 - 🔒 Securely store API keys using VS Code's built-in SecretStorage
 - 🎯 Quick access from the Activity Bar
 - 👀 Easy-to-use interface for managing all your API keys